-Russians have a reputation for being stern and unsmiling people, but actually, Russians do smile, and their smiles mean different things in 10 different situations.
-For centuries, everyday existence in Russia was a strenuous battle for survival.
-The life of the common Russian was gruelling, and worry became entrenched on their face as a permanent reflection of their hardship.
-What does the Russian smile mean to you?
+Russians are stereotyped have a reputation for being stern and unsmiling people, but actually, Russians do smile often, and their smiles mean different things in 10 different situations.

 Below are 10 descriptions of typical Russian smiles, and non-smiles for you to recognise when you’re travelling through Russia.

 Most often, Russians smile only with their lips, only occasionally showing the upper row of teeth slightly.
 Revealing the top and bottom teeth is considered vulgar, as it resembles that of a horse.

 In Russian communication, a smile is not a signal of politeness.
 Russians consider a polite smile as “servant’s smile.”
 It is considered a demonstration of unwillingness to show one’s true feelings.

 In Russian communication, it is not acceptable to smile at strangers.
 Russians smile mainly at people they know.
 This is why salespeople do not smile at shoppers.

 Russians do not automatically respond to a smile with a smile.
 If an acquaintance responds to a smile with a smile, this is considered an invitation to come over and start a conversation.